CesarCaramazana/ObjectRemoval_SeamCarving/README.md

-# ObjectRemoval_SeamCarving
-Object removal algorithm based on Seam Carving
+# Object Removal with SeamCarving

 *This object removal algorithm was developed by César Caramazana and José Julián Gallardo, as the final project of a Digital Image Processing course*.